cometbft/cometbft/docs/core/configuration.md

 block Bob creates needs a vote from Alice to constitute 2/3+.

 Imagine now there are ten geographically distributed validators.
 One of them (Bob) sets `timeout_propose` to 1s.
+Others have it set to 3s.
 Now, Bob won't be able to move with the speed of 1s blocks because it won't gather 2/3+ of votes for its block proposal in time (1s).
 I.e., the network moves with the speed of time to accumulate 2/3+ of votes, not with the speed of the fastest proposer.

 > Isn't block production determined by voting power?